DV

 What is the difference between IWM and IWMY?

-IWM (iShares Russell 2000 ETF) tracks Russell 2000 Index with an index strategy, while IWMY (Defiance R2000 Enchanced Options Income ETF) tracks IWM with an options approach.
-They are issued by BlackRock and Defiance ETFs respectively.
+IWM (iShares Russell 2000 ETF) tracks Russell 2000 Index with an index approach, while IWMY (Defiance R2000 Enchanced Options Income ETF) tracks IWM with an options approach.
+They are issued by iShares and Defiance ETFs respectively.

 Can I hold both IWM and IWMY?